neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

      .. code-block:: bash

         {
-            "current_sample_type": "Powder",
+            "current_experiment_type": "Powder",
             "delta_e": <d_e>,
             "mod_q" : <m_q>
         }

-**-- SampleWidget**
+**-- ExperimentWidget**

 * def parameters_update() --> None : The function wraps the Presenter call.
 Example usage: it is called at every parameter update event.
-* def validation_status() --> Bool : The function checks all the SampleWidget's parameters' validation status.
+* def validation_status() --> Bool : The function checks all the ExperimentWidget's parameters' validation status.
 It returns True, if and only if all parameters are valid, else False.
 * def get_parameters() --> dict : The function packs/returns all parameters in a dictionary format as follows:
      .. code-block:: bash